vernonclarke/SPNfinal/README.md

 ## Running the Models

-The following sections explain the inital set up required and instructions to create simulations subsequently used to generate figures.
+The following sections explain the initial set up required and instructions to create simulations subsequently used to generate figures.

 ### Getting Started